Takeda Castle 竹田城跡

 Japan's Machu Picchu is a castle floating in a sea of clouds

 Known as the castle in the sky, Takeda Castle is in Asago City in the center of Hyogo Prefecture .
-The castle was built in 1441 and abandoned in the early 17th century shortly after the pivotal Battle of Sekigahara in 1600.
+The castle was built in 1443 and abandoned shortly after the pivotal Battle of Sekigahara in 1600.
 The ruins, restored in the 1970s and '80s, stand magnificently at the top of a mountain.

-- The Ritsuunkyo viewing spots affording spectacular views of the castle grounds
+- The spectacular views of the castle grounds from the Ritsuunkyo viewing spots

 How to Get There

-The closest station is Takeda Station, located at the base of the mountain on which the castle stands.
+The closest station is Takeda Station, located at the base of the the castle remains.

 The Machu Picchu of Japan

 Takeda Castle is sometimes referred to as the Machu Picchu of Japan.
-The fortress was constructed in 1441 by Otagaki Mitsukage, who became lord of the castle shortly after its completion.
-The castle was conquered by Hideyoshi Toyotomi in the late 16th century during his unification conquest of Japan.
+The fortress was constructed in 1443 by Otagaki Mitsukage, who became the lord of the castle shortly after its completion.
+The castle was conquered by Toyotomi Hideyoshi in the late 16th century during his unification conquest of Japan.
 Akamatsu Hirohide was the castle's final lord, and though he fought on the winning side with Tokugawa Ieyasu in the Battle of Sekigahara, he committed ritual suicide after being accused of arson.
-The castle was abandoned shortly after.
+The castle was abandoned after.

 A castle in the sky

-On foggy mornings, the castle appears to be floating in the sky when viewed from neighboring mountains, as the lower portion of the mountain disappears into the clouds.
-The best time to see the phenomenon is around sunrise during October and November, though it only occurs on one in every three mornings on average.
+On foggy mornings, the Takeda Castle Ruins appear to be floating in the sky when viewed from neighboring mountains.
+This phenomenon is common around sunrise in October and November, but still occurs only about once every three days.
 The phenomenon is known as unkai in Japanese, which translates to "the sea of clouds."

 For the best view, head to the observation decks on Ritsuunkyo, the mountain opposite.
 There is no public transport to Ritsuunkyo, but there is a car park next to the trailhead.
-The car park is a 10-minute drive or 45-minute walk from central Asago City.
+The car park is a 5-minute drive or 45-minute walk from Takeda Station.

 The main buildings of the castle no longer stand, but the castle's stone ramparts have been restored and well maintained.
-The castle has a central fortress and three extension wings.
-A one-way trail allows visitors access to all parts of the castle.
-Viewpoints scattered around the castle grounds offer sights of the neighboring mountains and the town.
+The castle ruins include the castle tower and several wings.
+Visitors can follow the one-way route through the ruins, and enjoy views of the grounds and nearby mountains.

 Even without unkai, the castle is an impressive feature, and the grounds of the castle are expansive.
-Due to its impressive location, several scenes from the Kurosawa movie "Kagemusha" were filmed at the castle.
+Due to its impressive location, movies were filmed at the castle.

 At the base of the mountain close to Takeda Station sit a series of old temples that are associated with the castle.
-These were originally used as the first line of defense in times of war.
+This is where the castle lord and his retainers' residences were located.
+This was the first line of defense during war.
+But after the castle was abandoned, the temples were moved to their current location.